 SUBMISSION OF MANUSCRIPT

 HSM seeks high-quality contributions in terms of originality, readability and relevance to both research and practice.
-In judging the manuscripts fit for publication, HSM’s Editors adhere to the highest standards of intellectual and personal integrity.
+In judging the manuscripts fit for publication, the journal Editors adhere to the highest standards of intellectual and personal integrity and follow COPE’s Principles of Transparency and Best Practice in Scholarly Publishing.
+HSM publishes the following article types:

-All submitted manuscripts are reviewed either by HSM’s Editorial Board Members or by independent reviewers, who can suggest major or minor revisions, but can also reject manuscripts.
+All submitted manuscripts are subjected to initial appraisal by the Editor in Chief or the assigned Associated Editor and, if found suitable for further consideration, to rigorous peer review.
 Mathematical formalism and proofs, quantifications and tables of empirical data are admitted only if they add to or are part of the main contribution of the submitted manuscript.
+Raw data should be available to the editor upon submission as supplementary material to the manuscript.

 Open Access option